kevin1/OhLife2DayOne/README.md

 Note: OhLife doesn't save the time of entries, but Day One does.
 Use the second argument to specify the time to set in Day One when importing entries.

+## Tips
+1. If you already have entries, go to File > Back Up Journal before using this.
+2. If you have a lot of entries, quit Day One to make things go faster.
+3. Use at your own risk.

 ## Questions?
 @kevinchen on Twitter